USEPA/CompTox-IUCLIDTools/README.md

 Project Structure

  - ezmapper.py: The main Python script that runs the Streamlit web application.
- - utils.py: Functions that are imported by ezmapper.py
+ - ez_utils.py: Functions that are imported by ezmapper.py
+ - main.py: The main file that starts the machine suggestion logic.
+ - src: This folder contains the supporting files for the machine suggestion logic.
+ - configs: Contains a config file for the machine suggestion logic.
+ - data and output: Supporting folders for the machine suggestions input and output.
+ - test_files: Contains some example test files and also a vignette which has a walkthrough for the test data.
  - All OHTs Word Files -Nov 2021: Directory containing Word files for OHT templates.
- - All ______6_5 folders: Formatting files for each OHT to assist with i6z generation and field options
+ - entity_models: Contains formatting files for each OHT to assist with i6z generation and field options.
+These are broken into each individual entity.